-Patient care MAPS TO PSY1, PSY2, PSY3, PSY4, PSY5 3.
-4. 5.
-6. Perform a complete psychiatric examination and document in a form satisfactory for the medical record.
-Perform assessments and screens for • Performance rating/checklists Utilize electronic resources to identify and incorporate evidence-based data Recognition/implementation of duty to warn others about safety concerns Required Patient encounters and procedures MAPS TO PSY1, PSY3, PSY4 1.
-2. Document a minimum of 25 patient encounters Document the following procedure categories at the specified minimum number and level of participation: cognitive impairment/ dementia, depression, safety and suicide risk, substance abuse Document the following problem categories at the specified minimum number and level of participation: Attention deficit/hyperactivity disorder, Personality disorder, Posttraumatic stress disorder, Bipolar disorder, Dementia, Anxiety disorder, Depressive disorder, Schizophrenia/psychotic disorder, Substance abuse disorder • Weekly review of patients logs in ETS Comprehensive psychiatric write- up MAPS TO PSY1, PSY2, PSY5, PSY6 1.
-Demonstrate proficiency in performing a comprehensive psychiatric examination, and documenting and presenting the results.
-Demonstrate knowledge of psychopharmacology, psychotherapeutic interventions, and other modalities of therapy (i.e. ECT, TMS, Vagus Nerve Stimulation, etc.) • Faculty review of write up that Includes safety and risk assessment for suicide, violence, and self-harm; assessment for cognitive impairment and substance abuse; DSM-V diagnosis and illness-specific, evidence-based treatment plan Interprofessional collaborative skills MAPS TO PSY8 1.
-Demonstrate effective communication (both verbal and written) with treatment teams and staff in a manner helpful and appropriate to the setting. • Performance rating/checklists of ICS competencies Ethics module MAPS TO PSY7 1.
-2. 3.
-4. Demonstrate an understanding of the most common types of ethical issues that arise in psychiatry.
-Recognize such events in clinical scenarios Explain the ethical and legal concepts in each Reflect on how to respond to such situations. • Review by ED Weekly meeting with Clerkship Director MAPS TO PSY2, PSY5, PSY7, PSY9 1.
-2. 3.
-4. Participate in analysis of performance on assignments and incorporation of feedback Discuss case-related ethical issues • Mid-rotation feedback summary Clerkship Director evaluation Psychiatry project MAPS TO PSY9 1.
-Research and present on a psychiatric topic from one of the stated topics that includes adequate research, organization, clear citations • Faculty assessment

-NBME Psychiatry Demonstrate knowledge and clinical reasoning to interpret clinical Minin clinical science scenarios and answer basic, clinical, behavioral and social science perce subject exam questions related to psychiatry and mental health.
+Required Patient encounters and procedures MAPS TO: PSY-1, PSY-3, PSY-4 Document a minimum of 25 patient encounters Document the following procedure categories at the specified minimum number, level of participation, and setting of service: cognitive impairment/dementia, depression, anxiety, substance abuse, and suicide risk, Document the following problem categories at the specified minimum number, level of participation, and setting of service: Attention deficit/hyperactivity disorder, Personality disorder, Posttraumatic stress disorder, Bipolar disorder, Dementia, Anxiety disorder, Depressive disorder, Schizophrenia/psychotic disorder, Substance disorder Weekly review of patients logs in ETS Comprehensive Psychiatric write-up MAPS TO: PSY- 1, PSY-2, PSY-5, PSY-6 Demonstrate proficiency in performing a comprehensive psychiatric examination, and documenting and presenting the results.
+Demonstrate knowledge of psychopharmacology, psychotherapeutic interventions, and other modalities of therapy (i.e., ECT, TMS, Vagus Nerve Stimulation, etc.) Faculty review of write up that includes safety and risk assessment for suicide, violence, and self-harm; assessment for cognitive impairment and substance abuse; DSM-V diagnosis and illness-specific, evidence-based treatment plan Interprofessional collaborative skills MAPS TO: PSY-8 Demonstrate effective communication (both verbal and written) with treatment teams and staff in a manner helpful and appropriate to the setting.
+Performance rating/checklists of ICS competencies Ethics module MAPS TO PSY-7 Demonstrate an understanding of the most common types of ethical issues that arise in psychiatry.
+Recognize such events in clinical scenarios and explain the ethical and legal concepts in each.
+Reflect on how to respond to such situations.
+Review by ED Weekly meeting with Clerkship Director MAPS TO PSY-2, PSY-5, PSY-7, PSY-9 Participate in analysis of performance on assignments and incorporation of feedback Discuss case-related ethical issues Demonstrate oral presentation skills Review patient encounter progress and identify learning needs Mid-rotation feedback summary Clerkship Director evaluation Psychiatry project MAPS TO PSY-9 Research and present on a psychiatric topic from one of the stated topics that includes adequate research, organization, clear citations Faculty assessment NBME Psychiatry clinical science subject exam MAPS TO PSY-, PSY-3, PSY-4 Demonstrate knowledge and clinical reasoning to interpret clinical scenarios and answer basic, clinical, behavioral and social science questions related to psychiatry and mental health.
 Minimum score of 10th percentile